raspberrypilearning/teachers-guide/remote.md

 # Remote working on Raspberry Pis

-## Option 1 Remote with VNC
+## Option 1: Remote with VNC

-So long as your Raspberry Pis are networked (either via WiFi or a Network Switch), you can operate them remotely from any existing networked computer.
+So long as your Raspberry Pis are networked, either via WiFi or a network switch, you can operate them remotely from any existing networked computer.

 **V**irtual **N**etwork **C**omputing is a protocol that allows you to control one computer from another computer.
 The advantage of using VNC is that you gain access to the full desktop of the Raspberry Pi, meaning you can use graphical programs from the connected computer.

-- First you will need to install a VNC server onto the Raspberry Pi.
-Open up the terminal and type:
+- First, you'll need to install a VNC server on the Raspberry Pi.
+Open the terminal and type the following:

 ``` bash
 sudo apt-get install tightvncserver
 ```

-- With the sever installed you need to start it running
+- With the server installed, you need to start it running with the following command:

 ``` bash
 tightvncserver
 ```

-- You'll need to create a password at this point.
+- You'll need to create a password at this point:

 ![](images/tightvncserver1.png)

-- When the VNC server starts it will tell you which desktop you can use.
-Normally this will be `:1` but maybe a different number
+- When the VNC server starts, it will tell you which desktop you can use.
+Normally, this will be `:1` but it may be a different number:

 ![](images/tightvncserver2.png)

 - Now you can use another computer to control the Raspberry Pi.
 Depending on the OS of the client machine, there are a variety of apps you can use.

-- You might find it useful to have the tightvncserver start every time the Raspberry Pi boots.
-To do this, you'll need to be `root` so open a terminal and type:
+- You might find it useful to have the TightVNC server start every time the Raspberry Pi boots.
+To do this, you'll need to be `root` so open a terminal and type the following:

 ``` bash
 sudo su
 ```

-- Next you need to navigate to the directory /etc/init.d/:
+- Next, you need to navigate to the directory `/etc/init.d/` with the following command:

 ``` bash
 cd /etc/init.d/
 ```

-- Create a new file for the boot script.
+- Create a new file for the boot script:

 ``` bash
 nano vncboot
 ```

-- Then copy and paste the following script into the editor
+- Then copy and paste the following script into the editor:

 ``` bash
 #! /bin/sh